 Painkillers do provide relief from pain and can give people a sense of euphoria.
 But, if taken for extended periods of time, this need to feel good and escape from pain comes with a price.

-While they help in the short term when dealing with pain, the long-term effects of painkillers can be devastating.
-Painkillers have the ability to hook a user with a rush of euphoria, but ultimately impairs the brain’s ability to generate feel-good chemicals on its own.
+While they help in the short term when dealing with pain, painkillers’ long-term effects can be devastating.
+Painkillers have the ability to hook a user with a rush of euphoria but ultimately impair the brain’s ability to generate feel-good chemicals on its own.

 As our nation reckons with an opioid crisis, many are beginning to realize prescription painkillers carry the risk of these and other harmful long-term effects, too.